 Press and Public Relations staff unit | JGU

-With the research facilities of the institutes, the faculty open up new, innovative fields of research.
-The Faculty of Biology is organized in three institutes.
-Some of the working groups of the iomE and the iDN are already housed in the new BioCenter I building, some of them also at the IMB.
-Since end of 2020 some imP working groups have moved into BioCenter II, most will be located at BioZentrum II from the summer of 2021.
-Currently, planning for BioCenter III is under way where the remaining groups from iOME, iDN and iMP will be located from appraximately 2025.
+With the research facilities of the institutes the faculty opens up new, innovative fields of research.
+The Faculty of Biology is made up of three institutes.
+Some of the iomE and iDN research groups are already housed in the new BioCenter I building, others, in part, also at the IMB.
+Since the end of 2020, some imP research groups have been located in BioCenter II, most of the other research groups relocated to BioZentrum II in summer of 2021.
+Planning for BioCenter III is currently under way, where the remaining iOME, iDN and iMP groups are expected to move in 2025.
 Our institutes are

-The research groups benefit from the professional facilities of our faculty:
+The research groups benefit from the professional facilities available at our faculty:

-Also on the JGU campus is the ‘Institut fรผr Biotechnologie und Wirkstoff-Forschung’ (IBWF) and the Institute for Molecular Biology (IMB), a center of excellence in the life sciences founded in 2011, which is funded by the Boehringer Ingelheim Foundation and the state of Rhineland-Palatinate.
+Also on JGU campus are the ‘Institut fรผr Biotechnologie und Wirkstoff-Forschung’ (IBWF) and the Institute for Molecular Biology (IMB), a center of excellence in the life sciences founded in 2011, funded by the Boehringer Ingelheim Foundation and the state of Rhineland-Palatinate.
 The IMB focuses on innovative research fields of modern biology such as epigenetics and developmental biology.

-There is also close cooperation with the University Medicine (FB04), the Department of Chemistry, Pharmacy and Geosciences (FB08), the Department of Physics, Mathematics and Informatics (FB09) as well as with the Max Planck Institute for Polymer Research (MPIP) and the Max Planck Institute for Chemistry (MPIC).
+There is also close cooperation with the University Medical Center (FB04), the Department of Chemistry, Pharmaceutical Sciences, Geography, and Geosciences (FB09), the Department of Physics, Mathematics, and Computer Science (FB09) as well as the Max Planck Institute for Polymer Research (MPIP) and the Max Planck Institute for Chemistry (MPIC).

-At the Faculty of Biology, I benefit from the structured doctoral programs with funding and an international focus.
-With a doctorate, I have the opportunity to pursue a career in science and can aim for a Postdoctoral Teaching Qualification (Habilitation).
-A constantly growing science:
+At the Faculty of Biology you benefit from structured doctoral programs with vaious support options and an international focus.
+A doctorate gives you the opportunity to pursue a career in science and you can aim for a postdoctoral teaching qualification (Habilitation).
+A constantly growing field

-I have a degree in life sciences and would like to take my research further?
-Then a PhD at the Faculty of Biology is an Option for me!
-At the Faculty of Biology, it is possible to obtain the following degrees:
+You have a degree in life sciences and would like to take your research further?
+Then a PhD at the Faculty of Biology is an option for you.
+You can obtain the following degrees at the Faculty of Biology:

-I can find comprehensive information about my doctorate, related grants and further education and training opportunities as well as structured programs:
+You can find comprehensive information about your doctorate, related grants, and further education and training opportunities as well as structured programs:

-3. Doctoral certificate and a copy of the doctoral dissertation
+- Doctoral degree certificate and a copy of the doctoral dissertation

-7. List of publications, if possible enclosing one offprint each
+- List of publications, if possible enclose one offprint of each publication

-8. List of courses held with details of type and scope
+- List of courses held, including type and scope

-9. 3 proposed topics for presentation and inaugural lecture
+- Three possible topics for the presentation and inaugural lecture

 With the core research areas, the faculty strengthens its broad network and its resources for new innovative fields of research.
-The research units combine cross-faculty expertise with shared visions for the future.
+The focal research areas combine cross-faculty expertise with shared visions for the future.

 Our core research areas are funded by the Rhineland-Palatinate Research Initiative.